onipetheoderic/moviereview_imdb_clone/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version -- 2.33

-* System dependencies
+* Rails 5.1...

-* Configuration
+* JQuery

-* Database creation
+* Bootstrap

-* Database initialization
+* Devise Gem

-* How to run the test suite
+* Paperclip Gem

-* Services (job queues, cache servers, search engines, etc.)
+* Services (User-Registration, Ability to review Moviess, Ability to create a Movie, search engines, Star rating of movies, Average Rating of a specific movie and converting it into percentage to know how it is etc.)

 * Deployment instructions